-After completing nine of the ten speeches so far my confidence in public speaking has definitely improved.
+After completing all ten speeches my confidence in public speaking has definitely improved.
 Yes, I still feel nervous but I don’t CARE as much.
 It feels like I have become a bit numb to the whole experience.

-I also feel much more courageous with pauses, altering my power of voice and using body gestures to enhance what I want to communicate.
+I also feel much more comfortable with pauses, altering the power of voice and using body gestures to enhance the message.
 I can deliver a message with power.
 That feels GREAT!
 Memories of horrible presentations at school have been replaced by new reference experiences from Toastmasters.
 Thank you, Toastmasters, for that!

-A positive side effect of attending Toastmaster meetings is that you will learn to deliver effective feedback.
+A positive side effect of being in the Toastmaster environment is that you will learn to deliver EFFECTIVE feedback.
 That means encouraging the speaker enough to make him/her excited about the next speech but at the same time deliver a few PRACTICAL suggestions for improvement.
 This is SO useful even outside of this context.

 What I liked

-- I got to hang around with inspiring people
+- You get to hang around inspiring people

 What I learned